Looking for an easy, natural way to cut back on the weeds in your lawn and garden beds?

 Get the weeds wet but don’t over saturate.

-If you want to go full Armageddon, you can break out a saltwater solution of 1 cup salt for every 2 cups of water.
+If you want to go total Armageddon, you can break out a saltwater solution of 1 cup salt for every 2 cups of water.

 But remember, salt works by starving the plants of water.
 All plants – not just weeds.